felixqueisler/arduino-timer/README.md

 # arduino-timer
 Non-blocking abstracted timer library for use instead of the blocking `delay()` function.
+It's relatively low-end, with no callback functions.
+The timer states need to be checked manually.

 ## How to use